 Goodbye Pro Tools

-Everything was A-OK until Pro Tools 12 came out and Avid announced that from then on, Pro Tools updates won’t be free as before if you don’t have an active subscription plan which costs 99$ (+ VAT for EU customers, I presume).
-Personally, I don’t like subscription plans when it comes to software I use on a daily basis, so I was reluctant about purchasing an upgrade for some time.
-In the meantime, the period in which I could purchase annual subscription plan had expired, meaning I had to pay for reinstatement first, if I want to upgrade.
+Everything was A-OK until Pro Tools 12 came out and Avid announced that from then on Pro Tools updates won’t be free as before if you don’t have an active subscription plan which costs 99$ (+ VAT for EU customers).
+Personally, I don’t like subscription plans when it comes to software which I use on a daily basis, so I was reluctant about purchasing an upgrade for some time.
+In the meantime, the period in which I could purchase annual subscription plan had expired, meaning I had to pay for a reinstatement first if I want to upgrade.
 And this is 300$ + VAT...
-Furthermore, because of these changes in upgrade policy, third-party resellers were unable to offer an upgrade version at a lower price any longer.
+Furthermore, because of these changes in the upgrade policy, third-party resellers were unable to offer an upgrade version at a lower price any longer.

-So that was that.
-I’ve kept Pro Tools 11, but when Windows 10 started to be more and more stable for everyday use and had became my choosen OS, I’ve finally decided to give REAPER the chance as, according to Avid, Pro Tools 11 “isn’t Windows 10 compliant”.
+So that was it.
+I’ve kept Pro Tools 11, but when Windows 10 started to be more and more stable for everyday use and had became my OS of choice, I’ve finally decided to give REAPER the chance since, according to Avid, Pro Tools 11 “isn’t Windows 10 compliant”.
 (Psst, I still have it installed and it works just fine on 10).
 However, for two years now, REAPER is my primary DAW and I have never been so productive. :)